hacanand/Flight_Search/tips.md

 - table name should be plural and the model name should be singular.
 For example, if you have a table called users, the model should be called User.

 ## db commands
 - npx sequelize model:generate --name Airport --attributes name:String,address:String,cityId:integer
+- npx sequelize db:migrate
 - npx sequelize db:seed:all
+- npx sequelize db:seed:undo:all
+- npx sequelize seed:generate --name add-airplane